Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 - You traded with `<UserName>`
 - Your trade with `<UserName>` failed.

+## Unknown Asset Bug

+Occassionaly `html` will contain "Unknown Asset #[0-9]+" instead of the appropriate item name.
+The item will still have a defined `appid`, `classid`, `instanceid`, `contextid`, and `amount`.
+However, the item will be missing from `descriptions`.

+This bug will resolve itself, all you need to do is to keep re-attempting to fetch the page until it does.

 ## Cursor Bug

 Below is a description of a bug in the Inventory History API.
 Dates are used for simplicity, in reality we're working with unix timestamps.